Saint Stanislaus College

 St. Stanislaus College (SSC) is a Catholic day and boarding school for boys in grades 7–12.
 It has been owned and operated by the Brothers of the Sacred Heart order since 1854.

-It is located about an hour's drive outside New Orleans in Bay Saint Louis, Mississippi.
+It is located around an hour's drive outside New Orleans in Bay Saint Louis, Mississippi.
 The institution is named after Saint Stanislaus Kostka, who is the Patron Saint of youth, young students, and seminarians.
 It takes in day and boarding students from grades 7-12.
 It was founded in 1854 by the Brothers of the Sacred Heart.
 The school mascot is the "Rock-A-Chaw."

 History

 In 1854 the Brothers of the Sacred Heart bought land for the foundation of a boarding school.
-Two years previously Brothers Basile Venable, Leo Maligne, and Joseph Deimer came to Bay Saint Louis, Mississippi from France to teach in the boy's parish school fulfilling the desire of Father Stanislaus Buteux of Our Lady of the Gulf Catholic Church.
+Two years previously Brothers Basile Venable, Leo Maligne, and Joseph Deimer came to Bay Saint Louis, Mississippi from France to teach in the boys' parish school fulfilling the desire of Father Stanislaus Buteux of Our Lady of the Gulf Catholic Church.
 In late 1854 the Father petitioned superior general of the Brothers of the Sacred Heart (Brother Polycarp) for more teachers that a boarding school could be started.
 In response Brothers Eusebe Gulonnier, Ephrem Flechet and George Leydier were sent.

-The land bought by the brothers cost $4000.
-The first school building built on this land cost $3800.
+The land bought by the brothers cost $4,000.
+The first school building built on this land cost $3,800.
 The school was named after Father Stanislaus and was placed under the protection of Saint Stanislaus Kostka.
 The first president of the school was Brother Athanasius.

 When the Civil War erupted a few years later, some students left to join the army, but at least one student was forcibly brought back by his mother.
 Before the war was over, the Union army arrived in Bay Saint Louis marching down the road that ran alongside the campus, giving it its current name of Union Street.

+A lawsuit was filed in federal court in 2007 by a former student named Michael D. Stevenson against St. Stanislaus College, the Brothers of the Sacred Heart and Brother William Leimbach.
+The suit alleges that Brother Leimbach subjected Stevenson to abuse from 1983–84, when Stevenson was 15.
+At least five more former students alleging sexual abuse were included in affidavits in the suit.
+The school denied the allegations and filed a motion to be dismissed from the case.